GEMCityGirl/ReadabilityStudio/README.md

 If the documentation screenshots need updating, then:

 - Build the program as usual
-- Open up *Readability Studio* and open the file "ReadabilityStudio/docs/Generate Screenshots.lua" in the Lua editor and run it
+- Open up *Readability Studio* and open the file "ReadabilityStudio/docs/generate-screenshots.lua" in the Lua editor and run it
 - Open "ReadabilityStudio/docs/BuildHelpProjects.R" and source the entire script
 - Rebuild the program (this will re-package the documentation)